canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

         See also:
         `Ubuntu Developer Summit is now Ubuntu Summit (Ubuntu Blog) <https://ubuntu.com/blog/uds-is-now-ubuntu-summit>`_, `Developer Summit (Ubuntu Wiki) <https://wiki.ubuntu.com/DeveloperSummit>`_

+    Ubuntu Discourse
+        A :term:`Discourse` instance about general :term:`Ubuntu` development that is accessible to the general public, where you can find discussions, announcements, team updates, documentation and much more.

+        Feel free `to introduce yourself <https://discourse.ubuntu.com/c/intro/101>`_.

+        See: `discourse.ubuntu.com <https://discourse.ubuntu.com>

     Ubuntu flavours
         *Ubuntu flavours* are :term:`Distributions <Distribution>` of the default :term:`Ubuntu`